-On a daily basis BEAR's Daily winter action plan will be uploaded to the winter database which Transport Scotland and PAG Plus have access to view.
+On a daily basis the BEAR Scotland Daily Winter Action Plan will be uploaded to Vaisala Manager which Transport Scotland and PAG have access to view.

-During periods of prolonged severe weather, BEAR will update the Director at regular intervals of conditions on the Trunk Road network.
+During periods of prolonged severe weather, BEAR Scotland will update the Director at regular intervals of conditions on the Trunk Road network.
+This would generally be done via a conference call or the MART.
 If a road is closed due to severe weather conditions, the Director will be immediately informed by a phone call or text message, and confirmed in writing via email within 12 hours of the closure.